huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     - RANDOM DEFINITION: prepend the definition of a random entity to ORIGINAL.
     - DEFINITION: prepend the definition of the gold entity to ORIGINAL.

-    By measuring the perplexity on 4 categories of cloze sentence, author suggest that injecting additional information (i.e. entity definition) can help the LM guess better (lower perplexity) the masked spans related to new entities.
+    By measuring the perplexity on 4 categories of cloze sentence, author suggest that injecting additional information (i.e. entity definition) can help the LM guess better (perplexity order: DEFINITION < ORIGINAL~RANDOM DEFINITION < NO ENT) the masked spans related to new entities.

 - ###### [Large Language Models Struggle to Learn Long-Tail Knowledge](https://arxiv.org/pdf/2211.08411.pdf) (Kandpal et al., arxiv 2022)